Hacktix/NESEDG/cpu/README.md

 * **Cycle 1:** The opcode is fetched from the address stored in PC and PC is incremented by 1.
 * **Cycle 2:** The byte after the opcode is fetched from the address stored in PC and PC is incremented by 1.
 * **Cycle 3:** The byte fetched in the previous cycle is used as the low address byte while the high byte is set to 0.
 A dummy read occurs on the resulting memory address.
-After the read occurs, the value of the index register is added to the address.
+After the read occurs, the value of the index register (X or Y, depending on the instruction) is added to the address.
 The result is limited to 8 bits, so it is effectively ANDed with `$FF`.
 * **Cycle 4:** The value at the address calculated in the previous cycle is read and buffered.
 The address is incremented, but still limited to 8 bits, so it is effectively ANDed with `$FF`.
 * **Cycle 5:** The value at the incremented address from the previous cycle is read and buffered as the upper byte of a new address, while the value read in the previous cycle represents the lower byte.
 * **Cycle 6:** The operation is performed on the target register using the value read from the memory address calculated in the previous cycle.